Massachusetts Institute of Technology

 Recommendation and Endorsement Letter Writers: Click Here

-The Department of Materials Science and Engineering (DMSE) seeks candidates for open tenure-track faculty positions to begin July 2016 or thereafter.
-Appointments would be at the assistant or untenured associate professor level and will be located in Cambridge Massachusetts.
-In special cases, a senior faculty appointment may be possible.
+The Department of Materials Science and Engineering (DMSE) seeks candidates for tenure track faculty positions to begin July 2020 or on a mutually agreed date thereafter.
 Faculty duties include teaching at the graduate and undergraduate levels, research, and supervision of student research.
+DMSE has a special interest in the fields of

-Interested candidates should submit application materials electronically at
+Interested candidates should submit application materials electronically in a PDF form at http://dmsefacsrch.mit.edu/register/.

-For general questions, technical issues, or problems submitting documents, please contact Search-Master@School-of-Engineering-Faculty-Search.firstname.lastname@example.org.
+For general questions, technical issues, or problems submitting documents, please contact Search-Master@School-of-Engineering-Faculty-Search.mit.edu.